HASTE-project/haste-agent/readme.md

 Create a new subdirectory (e.g. `run0`) and move this collection of log files, so they are kept together.
 If you run the benchmarking harness multiple times, clear out any old log files.

 We only need the makespan to generate the boxplots.
-We use grep to find the lines of log data we need.
+We use grep to find the lines of log data we need, this file is read by the next Python script.
 ```
 cd ./haste/desktop_agent/benchmarking/logs/run0
 grep Queue_is_empty *.log > grepped.txt